Azure/Cloud-Native/website/blog/zero-to-hero/2022-09-12-containerapps.md

 ---

-Last week, [@kendallroden](https://techcommunity.microsoft.com/t5/user/viewprofilepage/user-id/296868?WT.mc_id=javascript-74010-cxa) wrote about [what it means to be cloud native](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/go-cloud-native-with-azure-container-apps/ba-p/3616407) and how Azure Container Apps provides a serverless containers platform for hosting all of your cloud native applications.
+Last week, [@kendallroden](https://techcommunity.microsoft.com/t5/user/viewprofilepage/user-id/296868?WT.mc_id=javascript-74010-cxa) wrote about [what it means to be Cloud-Native](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/go-cloud-native-with-azure-container-apps/ba-p/3616407) and how Azure Container Apps provides a serverless containers platform for hosting all of your Cloud-Native applications.
 Today, we’ll walk through a few ways to get your apps up and running on Azure Container Apps.

-Depending on where you are in your cloud native app development journey, you might choose to use different tools to deploy your apps.
+Depending on where you are in your Cloud-Native app development journey, you might choose to use different tools to deploy your apps.

  * **“Right-click, publish”** – Deploying an app directly from an IDE or code editor is often seen as a bad practice, but it’s one of the quickest ways to test out an app in a cloud environment.
  * **Command line interface** – CLIs are useful for deploying apps from a terminal.
 Commands can be run manually or in a script.